LGBTQ history of the Olympic and Paralympic Games: 2000–present

 Ahead of the 2012 Summer Olympics, the organising committee had included diversity and acceptance in its bid, and approached LGBT+ athletes to encourage participation.

 In the 2012 Summer Olympics in London, 23 athletes out of the 10,768 participants were openly gay, lesbian or bisexual.
 LOCOG was the first organizing committee in Olympic history to include a commitment to diversity in its bid.
-The organizers publicly supported pro-LGBT concerns during the lead-up to the Games, such as during Pride London 2010, when special pins featuring the Games' emblem and a rainbow flag were sold as part of a wider range celebrating various aspects of diversity.
+The organizers publicly supported pro-LGBTQ concerns during the lead-up to the Games, such as during Pride London 2010, when special pins featuring the Games' emblem and a rainbow flag were sold as part of a wider range celebrating various aspects of diversity.
 LOCOG chief executive Paul Deighton stated that its vision was "as bold as it is simple – to use the power of the Games to inspire change.
 We want to reach out to all parts of the community and connect them with London 2012".

-A slightly larger number of LGBT athletes competed in London, with 23 out of more than 10,000 competitors, and only three gay men.
+A slightly larger number of LGBTQ athletes competed in London, with 23 out of more than 10,000 competitors, and only three gay men.
 Outsports co-founder Jim Buzinski considered it to be an "absurdly low number", and considered that in comparison to the arts, politics or business worlds, "sports is still the final closet in society".

-In the 2016 Summer Olympics in Rio de Janeiro, a record 68 athletes out of the 10,444 participants were openly gay, lesbian or bisexual, nearly double the LGBT athletes who took part in the 2012 Summer Olympics.
+In the 2016 Summer Olympics in Rio de Janeiro, a record 68 athletes out of the 10,444 participants were openly gay, lesbian or bisexual, nearly double the LGBTQ athletes who took part in the 2012 Summer Olympics.
 There were no openly transgender athletes, but Rolling Stone magazine reported that two transgender athletes would compete in Rio, based on anonymous details in IOC papers.
-51 women and 18 men - who are now openly LGBT - competed in this Olympiade (some came out afterwards).
-One other LGBT athlete was known to compete at the time, but did not wish to be identified due to still being in the closet.
+51 women and 18 men - who are now openly LGBTQ - competed in this Olympiade (some came out afterwards).
+One other LGBTQ athlete was known to compete at the time, but did not wish to be identified due to still being in the closet.
 The Games also featured the first same-sex married couple to compete, Helen and Kate Richardson-Walsh, British field hockey players.

 "Rainbow Olympics"

-The 2020 Summer Olympics, delayed by the COVID-19 pandemic and held in summer 2021 in Tokyo, have been nicknamed the "Rainbow Olympics" due to not only the significant increase in openly LGBT+ athletes, but also for many of these athletes desiring visibility or taking activist stances.
-There were three times as many openly queer athletes at Tokyo as there were in Rio, with Outsports able to name at least 185 publicly out LGBTQ athletes by the end of the Games, more contemporaneously out athletes than all previous Summer and Winter Games combined.
-Despite this, the percentage of LGBT+ individuals among all athletes at Tokyo was still lower than that in the general population.
+The 2020 Summer Olympics, delayed by the COVID-19 pandemic and held in summer 2021 in Tokyo, was nicknamed the "Rainbow Olympics" due to not only the significant increase in openly LGBTQ+ athletes, but also for many of these athletes desiring visibility or taking activist stances.
+There were three times as many openly queer athletes at Tokyo as there were in Rio, with Outsports able to name at least 185 publicly out LGBTQ+ athletes by the end of the Games, more contemporaneously out athletes than all previous Summer and Winter Games combined.
+Despite this, the percentage of LGBTQ+ individuals among all athletes at Tokyo was still lower than that in the general population.
 There was also the first appearances of out transgender athletes at Tokyo, with one of these (Canadian soccer player Quinn) winning a gold medal, making them the first openly transgender Olympic champion.